[Originally published: Oct. 11, 2021. Updated: Jan. 5, 2022.]

 Over the past year, discussions—sometimes heated ones—about ending the COVID-19 pandemic have largely focused on the availability, effectiveness, and safety of vaccines.
-But in early October, Merck reported on a promising new drug treatment that could be given as a pill in the days after COVID-19 symptoms arise to prevent severe disease.
-This news, which many are hailing as a potential game-changer, is already starting to change the conversation.
+But in December 2021, the Food and Drug Administration (FDA) issued emergency use authorizations (EUAs) for two pills that patients can take at home in the days after COVID-19 symptoms arise to prevent severe disease and avoid going to the hospital.

-“It certainly has the potential to be a really important advance,” says Albert Shaw, MD, PhD, a Yale Medicine infectious diseases specialist.
+“It certainly has the potential to be a really important advance,” said Albert Shaw, MD, PhD, a Yale Medicine infectious diseases specialist, when the Merck application was submitted.
 “Other COVID-19 treatments, such as remdesivir or monoclonal antibodies against the SARS-CoV-2 virus causing COVID-19, are given intravenously.
 This is a pill your physician could write a prescription for, that you could pick up in a drugstore.”

 We asked Dr. Shaw and other infectious disease experts to answer commonly asked questions about Merck’s new COVID pill.